ElliotSemiColon/ElliotSemiColon.github.io/projects/raycaster/README.md

-# line-line-intersection
+# raycaster
-iteractive line-line intersection
+naive approach to raycasting in javascript